Pneumonia

 Can you be around others if you have pneumonia?

-It is advisable to limit close contact, especially if symptomatic.
-If necessary, wear a mask or meet outdoors, and cover your mouth and nose when coughing.
-Bacterial pneumonia is generally not contagious after 48 hours of antibiotics and fever cessation.
-Viral pneumonia is contagious until symptoms significantly improve and fever resolves.
+Avoid close contact, wear a mask if necessary, and cover your cough.
+Bacterial pneumonia is less contagious after 48 hours of antibiotics; viral pneumonia remains contagious until symptoms improve.

 Can pneumonia go away on its own?